PTM Analysis in PEAKS:

 - Ascore, which calculates an ambiguity score as -10 × log10 P. The p value indicates the likelihood that the peptide is matched by chance.
 Therefore the higher Ascore the better.

-Both methods provide measures of the confidence that can be placed onto the PTM site localization.
+Both methods provide measures of the confidence that can be placed onto the PTM site localisation.
 If the threshold of the method users select is met, the PTM will be in a coloured box above the residue in protein coverage view result.

 References & Resources